aul12/BikeSimulation/README.md

 ## Theory
-A given route is split into segments (for example between GPX waypoints), for every segment a constant power and constant gradient is assumed.
+A given route is split into segments (for example between GPX waypoints), for every segment a constant gradient is assumed.
-Given the velocity at the beginning of the segment and the power the velocity at the end of the segment can be calculated.
+Given the velocity at the beginning of the segment and the power the velocity over the segment can be calculated.
 This gives the time for each segment and thus the overall time.
-This overall time is minimized with respect to the power, constraining the average power to the desired value.
+For the optimal pacing this overall time is minimized with respect to the power, constraining the average power to the desired value.

 ### Physics